vorthkor/blink-metronome/README.md

 To know both just execute `pinout` on your pi's terminal and use the `GPIO(x)` number.
 If you want to use the physical, change this line to `GPIO.setmode(GPIO.BOARD)`.

-I'm using RGB LED but you can use 1 simple LED or two to simulate the higher tempo.
+I'm using RGB LED but you can use 1 simple LED or more to simulate the higher tempo.

 ## References